hoanglongnasha/Get-and-clean-data-project/CodeBook.md

 ### **Summarise the dataset**
 ========================================================

+13. `my_summary`: a custom function to summarize the data by group of subject and activity with custom ouput variable names
-13. `summary`: a (180 x 81) data frame containing the calculated average of each variable for each activity and each subject
+14. `summary`: a (180 x 81) data frame containing the calculated average of each variable for each activity and each subject